awsdocs/amazon-ec2-user-guide/doc_source/snapshots-outposts.md

 Keep the following in mind when working with local snapshots\.
 + Outposts must have connectivity their AWS Region to use local snapshots\.
 + Snapshot metadata is stored in the AWS Region associated with the Outpost\.
 This does not include any snapshot data\.
 + Snapshots stored on Outposts are encrypted by default\.
 Unencrypted snapshots are not supported\.
-Snapshots that are created on an Outpost and snapshots that are copied to an Outpost are encrypted using the default encryption key for the Region or a different key that you specify at the time of the request\.
+Snapshots that are created on an Outpost and snapshots that are copied to an Outpost are encrypted using the default KMS key for the Region or a different KMS key that you specify at the time of the request\.
-+ When you create a volume on an Outpost from a local snapshot, you cannot re\-encrypt the volume using a different encryption key\.
-Volumes created from local snapshots must be encrypted using the same key as the source snapshot\.
++ When you create a volume on an Outpost from a local snapshot, you cannot re\-encrypt the volume using a different KMS key\.
+Volumes created from local snapshots must be encrypted using the same KMS key as the source snapshot\.
 + After you delete local snapshots from an Outpost, the Amazon S3 storage capacity used by the deleted snapshots becomes available within 48 hours\.
 For more information, see [Delete local snapshots](#delete-snapshots)\.
 + You can't export local snapshots from an Outpost\.
 + You can't enable fast snapshot restore for local snapshots\.